brendan0powers/bakelite/docs/index.md

 Message serialization, framing, and error detection are all taken care of.
 If you need something more customized, you can use any of the components independently.
-Drop in your own CRC algorithm, use the framer with your own message format, or just use the serializer on it's own.
+Drop-in your own CRC algorithm, use the framer with your own message format, or just use the serializer on its own.

 For a more complete example, have a look at the [Python/Arduino Example](https://github.com/brendan0powers/bakelite/tree/master/examples/arduino).

 ## Status
 This project is in early development.
 The C++ implementation is currently WIP.
-The API and data format are not stable, and will change without notice.
+The API and data format are not stable and will change without notice.